jbwittner/myGuild/README.md

 To check the code, run the command `mvn pmd:pmd` and check if the file pmd.html on the folder `target/site` exist. **All remarks must be taken into account**

-Finally a manual validation of the pull request is necessary.
+Finally, a manual validation of the pull request is necessary.